 - Tips on included excursions, visas, travel insurance, personal items and single rooms.

-- Optional excursions - Please see the optional excursions on the dossier page for a comprehensive list of optional activities and excursions available on this tour.
+- Optional excursions - Please see the optional excursions on the Tour Notes for a comprehensive list of optional activities and excursions available on this tour.

 Day 1 to 1 - Arrive Cancún